SPTF Annual Piano Competition

 The assigned divisions will be emailed to the teachers, who will have 1 week to respond if they would like to receive details governing the committee’s decision, or request that the repertoire be re-evaluated.
 The Committee will consider individual teachers’ suggested division placements for their submitted repertoire if teachers wish to include them.

-Applications will be accepted beginning December 1, 2017.
+Registration Applications will be accepted beginning December 1, 2018.

-Teachers (or Parents) must complete the 2019 SPTF Piano Competition Online Application Form (click or right click to save link) – deadline to be announced.
+Teachers (or Parents) must complete the 2019 SPTF Piano Competition Online Application Form (click or right click to save link) .
+The deadline is January 9, 2019.

 Teachers must mail ONE CHECK (payable to “SPTF”) FOR THE TOTAL AMOUNT OF APPLICATION FEES to the SPTF Treasurer.
 The deadline for receipt is January 9, 2019.
 Fees are non-refundable.